-- Conduct pre-season education meetings and participate in industry days. - Provide electronic distribution of educational material to fishers and licence holders at the start of the season. - Ensure all interested parties understand their respective obligations and the compliance focus for the coming season. - Develop Industry communication & relationship programs to facilitate discussion of topics such as compliance inspection outcomes and issues impacting the NZRL fishery. - Ongoing one on one education during inspections
+- Conduct pre-season education meetings and participate in industry days. - Provide electronic distribution of educational material to fishers and licence holders at the commencement of the fishing season. - Ensure all interested parties understand their respective obligations and the compliance focus for the coming season. - Develop and maintain Industry communication & relationship programs to facilitate discussion of topics such as compliance inspection outcomes and issues impacting the SZRL fishery. - Ongoing one on one education during inspections.